 Washing clothes: Teach children to wash their own clothes regularly (from a certain age of course!) so they learn to keep them clean, fresh, and hygienic.

-Lack of hygiene, hygienic practices, and lack of access to safe water and proper sanitation leads to illnesses (such as diarrhea, worms etc.), and these are some MEMBER indirect but major causes of under-nutrition around the world and also in Namibia.
+Bad hygienic practices and lack of access to safe water and proper sanitation leads to illnesses (such as diarrhea, worms etc.), and these are some indirect but major causes of under-nutrition around the world and also in Namibia.